munificent/craftinginterpreters/book/a-map-of-the-territory.md

 operating system to load the executable and off it goes.
 If we compiled it to bytecode, we need to start up the VM and load the program into that.

-In both cases, for all but the basest of low-level of languages, we usually need some services that our language provides while the program is running.
+In both cases, for all but the basest of low-level languages, we usually need some services that our language provides while the program is running.
 For example, if the language automatically manages memory, we need a garbage collector going in order to reclaim unused bits.
 If our language supports